sixcious/url-incrementer/README.md

 URL Incrementer does *not* track you.
 It does *not* use analytic services.
 It does *not* collect or transmit any data from your device or computer.
 All your data is stored locally on your device.
 Your data is *your* data.

 ## Contributing
 Thank you for considering to contribute!
-The best way you can contribute is to leave a review on the [Chrome Web Store](https://chromewebstore.google.com/detail/url-incrementer/hjgllnccfndbjbedlecgdedlikohgbko/reviews), [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/url-incrementer/hnndkchemmjdlodgpcnojbmadckbieek), or [Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/url-incrementer/).
+The best way you can help me is to leave a review on the [Chrome Web Store](https://chromewebstore.google.com/detail/url-incrementer/hjgllnccfndbjbedlecgdedlikohgbko/reviews), [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/url-incrementer/hnndkchemmjdlodgpcnojbmadckbieek), or [Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/url-incrementer/).
 I really appreciate your support.

 ## License
 <a href="https://github.com/sixcious/url-incrementer/blob/main/LICENSE">View License</a>